bryanCharlie/JavaDB/README.md

 # jsDBWrapper
-Generic wrapper for databases, indexed and web storage.
+Tasks wrapper for databases, indexed and web storage.